-Statement of net assets - presents information about the City's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases and decreases in net assets may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.
+Statement of net position - presents information about the City's assets and liabilities, with the difference between the two reported as net position.
+Over time, increases and decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.